SjKit/BattleShipApp/README.md

 # BattleShipApp
 A one version of the Battle Ship game

 Note!
 The application is not completed, there are some issues to be handled.
+You can run it in Visual Studio by opening BattleShipApp.sln.

 GETTING STARTED